rauschinger/algorithm-engineering/answers/09_exam_assignments/loesung.md

+# Inhalt: Cache and Main Memory

+# Exam Assignments

-How do bandwidth-bound computations differ from compute-bound computations?
+## How do bandwidth-bound computations differ from compute-bound computations?

-Explain why temporal locality and spatial locality can improve program performance.
+## Explain why temporal locality and spatial locality can improve program performance.

-What are the differences between data-oriented design and object-oriented design?
+## What are the differences between data-oriented design and object-oriented design?

-What are streaming stores?
+## What are streaming stores?

-Describe a typical cache hierarchy used in Intel CPUs.
+## Describe a typical cache hierarchy used in Intel CPUs.

-What are cache conflicts?
+## What are cache conflicts?